fariasmateuss/shoes-out/README.md

 ### Installing

-Run to install the dependencies;
+Run to install the dependencies:

 ```
 yarn
 ```

-To start the project;
+To start the project:

 ```
 yarn start
 ```

-To start the JSON Server
+To start the JSON Server:

 ```
 yarn dev:server